AudreyBeard/python_remove_exif_from_jpg/README.md

 # Usage if you don't trust me:

+1. Carefully go through the Python source code to see what happens.
-1. Make sure that the pillow library is installed (Windows: pip install pillow, Ubuntu: sudo pip3 install pillow)
+2. Make sure that the pillow library is installed (Windows: pip install pillow, Ubuntu: sudo pip3 install pillow)
-2. Put the Python script into the same directory that all your JPG files are in.
+3. Put the Python script into the same directory that all your JPG files are in.
-3. Run the script.
+4. Run the Python script.

 # Usage if you trust me: